matrix-org/sygnal/docs/troubleshooting.md

 ### '400 BadDeviceToken' error

-If you have a bad device token and your token was not a fictitious invention, the most likely cause is that you have used a token from the wrong 'environment', such as a development token when Sygnal is configured to use the production environment.
+If you get a bad device token error and you have doubled-checked the token is correct, it is possible that you have used a token from the wrong 'environment', such as a development token when Sygnal is configured to use the production environment.